 Amy Bernstein Client Services Manager, Partnerships

-Prior to becoming a part of the team, she spent four years at Northwestern University as an Account Executive, Sales and Services.
+Prior to becoming part of the team, she spent four years at Northwestern University as an account executive, sales and services.

 The Illinois State University graduate enjoys traveling and includes Italy, Hawaii and Las Vegas among her favorite destinations.

 Jasmine Grotto Media Relations Coordinator

-She worked as the main media contact for several U.S. national teams, including the Junior Select Team.
+Previously, Grotto spent two years with USA Hockey where she served as the main media contact for several U.S. national teams, including the Junior Select Team.
 She spent the 2015-16 season with the National Team Development Program in Plymouth, Michigan.

-The Alpena, Michigan native also worked for the NFL’s Detroit Lions in Corporate Communications and Community Relations, as well as for MLBAM as a Real-Time Correspondent at Detroit Tigers’ home games.
+The Alpena, Michigan, native also worked for the NFL’s Detroit Lions in corporate communications and community relations, as well as for MLBAM as a real-time correspondent at Detroit Tigers’ home games.